yuriy0803/open-etc-pool-friends/README.md

 ```

-Then run multi-geth by the following commands
+Then run core-geth by the following commands

     $ sudo systemctl enable geth
     $ sudo systemctl start geth